What income is taxable for nonresident aliens in the U.S.?

 Interest income is the revenue earned by a lender for use of his/her funds over a period of time.

-Deposit interests on US bank accounts are nontaxable to nonresidents, but they should be reported on Form 1042-S. Other types of interest income from any other US source paid to a nonresident alien, is taxed at 30% (or lesser tax treaty rate, if applicable).
+Other types of interest income from U.S. sources paid to a nonresident alien, are taxed at 30% (or a lesser tax treaty rate, if applicable).

 Dividend income